 Storing and publishing personal data from the description of archival material is subject to the General Data Protection Regulation of the EU and to the applicable archival law (federal, state, and archival acts and regulations: Landesarchivgesetz, Bundesarchivgesetz, Archivsatzung, etc.).
 As a rule, archival material can be viewed and analysed after a period of protection that is laid down in the respective regulation.
 If a period of protection is still valid, Arcinsys will notify you of it.
 In this case, the archival item can normally not be ordered and accessed.
 The description data (metadata) for such an archival item can nevertheless be visible in Arcinsys even before the period of protection has expired if such publication does not disclose information that is to be protected.
 Description data containing personal data that is protected, however, can only be accessed in Arcinsys by the employees responsible at the repository archives.

 Arcinsys can be used without prior log in.
-It is possible to conduct research in the published, freely accessible described data.
+It is possible to conduct research in the published described data.
 No personal data will be stored if you use Arcinsys in such a manner.

 The operator of this application collects protocol data on each access (so-called server logfiles).
 These protocol files ensure the technical functions and security of the application.
 The provider reserves the right to subsequently check the protocol files if there is reasonable suspicion based on concrete evidence of an unlawful use.
 The protocol files are deleted regularly after brief intervals.

 The username and the password are necessary for logging in to Arcinsys.
-Instead of the password, a checksum value is created and saved in the database in encrypted form and cannot be accessed or viewed even by the technical administrators of the application.
+Instead of the password, a checksum value is created and saved in the database so that the password cannot be accessed or viewed even by the technical administrators of the application.
 The e-mail address collected with registration is used exclusively for enabling the user to reset a forgotten password.
 The e-mail address is not forwarded to the archives.
 If a user is to be assigned to an archives in Arcinsys with the status of an employee, she or he discloses her or his personal data (last name, first name, and username) to the archival administrator for the purpose of unique identification prior to authorisation.

 Further details (e.g. address data) can be stored in addition to the mandatory fields when registering.
-The stored details are automatically adopted to later requests for access, thus serving for more user friendliness.
-Archives only receive these data from registration and user account when a request for access is submitted.
-The data adopted from registration can be changed (corrected) when filling out the request for access.
+The stored details are automatically adopted to later requests for access or access forms, thus serving for more user friendliness.
+Archives only receive these data from registration and user account when a request for access or an access form is submitted.
+The data adopted from registration can be changed (corrected) when filling out the request for access or the access form.
 Non-mandatory data (such as the e-mail address) can also be removed from the form.
-After a request for access has been submitted and the page closed, these data can no longer be changed.
+After a request for access or an access form has been submitted and the page closed, these data can no longer be changed.
 The data are made accessible to the contacted archives by submitting the request for access or the access form.

-The data in requests and in approvals for access, as well as information about submitted and accessed archival items can be viewed by the user herself or himself and by authorised employees of the archives of access.
-It is permissible to process the data in the described manner as this is necessary for the lawful fulfillment of the archival duties.
+The data in access forms or requests and in approvals for access, as well as information about submitted and accessed archival items can be viewed by the user herself or himself and by authorised employees of the archives of access.
+It is permissible to process the data in the described manner as this is necessary for the lawful fulfilment of the archival duties.

 Only the owner of a user account herself or himself can make entries into her or his memo list and access the memo list.
-Even when a request for access has been submitted, the archives cannot access these data.
-Saving items to a memo list is only required temporarily for sending orders to an archives.
+Even when a request for access or an access form has been submitted, the archives cannot access these data.
 After transmitting the order, the user herself or himself can delete the data from the memo list; this has no effect on previous orders.